How to Write a Blog Post Outline: A Step-by-Step Guide (+ Free Blog Outline Template)

 Why Should You Create a Blog Post Outline Before Writing?

 Creating an outline for your blog post ensures you create a structured, valuable piece of content.
 It stops your arguments from veering off-track randomly as you conduct research and flesh out your piece.
-In some cases, it can also help you create content that’s properly optimized and has the right length to appeal to your target audience.
+In some cases, it can also help you create content that’s properly optimized and has the right blog post length to appeal to your target audience.

 Ultimately, a well-structured outline will prevent your content from being hard-to-follow and confusing.
 You’ll clarify what you want to say and what you want your blog to accomplish before you start writing, so you can avoid wasting time on countless edits and drafts.